BACK TO BASICS: Competitor Research – How to Beat Giants in the Search Results

 #4.
 Authority .gov and .edu sites

 Official authority sites are hard to beat in direct combat.
-Government and university websites may have PageRank as high as 7 or 8 (on Google’s scale of 1 to 10), giving them tremendous clout in the search results.
+Government and university websites may have high E-A-T value (Google’s evaluation of the site’s expertise, authority and trustworthiness).
+So these kinds of sites may have tremendous clout in the search results.
 Nevertheless, remember that ranking comes down to quality content, trustworthiness, and relevance to a particular user’s query and perceived intent.
 You probably can’t beat a .gov site for trustworthiness; however, in the areas of content and relevance, you have a chance.
 Here’s what to look for:

 Pre-battle pep talk: The best way to use competitor research for SEO